pmndrs/react-three-next/README.md

 - [Threejs](https://github.com/mrdoob/three.js/): A lightweight, 3D library with a default WebGL renderer.
 The library also provides Canvas 2D, SVG and CSS3D - renderers in the examples.
 - [react-three-fiber](https://github.com/pmndrs/react-three-fiber): A React renderer for Threejs on the web and react-native.
 - [drei](https://github.com/pmndrs/drei): A growing collection of useful helpers and abstractions for react-three-fiber.
+- Post processing
 - React Devices Detect

 ## features

 - Code Splitting
-- CSS Modules - Local Scope
-- Canvas content and DOM in one page
+- Canvas content and DOM loaded by page

-## docs

-My css class is not applied on my dom [CSS Modules — Local Scope](https://github.com/css-modules/css-modules/blob/master/docs/local-scope.md#css-modules--local-scope)
+- Custom loading

 ### Todo :

 - enable dom events + share events between main dom and canvas + useScroll and useGesture by default
-- Navigation
-- Loading Canvas + Html example override
-- Gltf + animation
 - PWA
 - Add heads
 - Zustand ?